-What the course is about

-Physics 174 is an introductory physics lab course that meets for 1 hour and 50 minutes each week in Room 3115 of the Physics Building.
+What the course is about: Physics 174 is an introductory Physics Lab that meets for one hour and 50 minutes each week in Room 3115 of the Physics Building.
 In this course you will be expected to master a few basic ideas and tools which you will need for later labs, including: understanding experimental errors, using computer spreadsheets for analyzing, plotting and fitting data, and working with simple electrical circuits and electrical measuring equipment.
-This course is intended for, but not limited to, students who are majoring in Physics or are considering doing so.
+This course is intended for, but not limited to, students who are interested in majoring in Physics.

-Corequisite: Math 140 (Calculus I).
-You will have to know how to take derivatives of functions starting about one month into the course.
-It will also be helpful to have taken a high school (or college) physics course.
+Co-requisite: Math 140 (Calculus I).
+You will need to know how to take derivatives of functions starting about one month into the course.